hl2vr/hl2vr.github.io/_pages/faq.md

 ---

+*Is this mod compatible with Black Mesa?*

+No. We agree that Black Mesa would be epic in VR, but that would have to be a whole new project made by, or at least in collaboration with, the Black Mesa team.

+---

+*Is Half-Life 2: VR compatible with other mods?*

+To a limited degree.
+In general, custom maps and campaigns as well as asset mods like texture and model mods are expected to work, although we cannot give any guarantees for any individual mod.
+Any mod that includes custom code or custom weapons, however, is incompatible and would require to be ported to the VR mod, specifically.
+In general, if the mod includes its own custom DLLs, expect it to not work.

+---

 *Will you make the source code for the mod available?*

 That is our intention.
 The VR mod is based on the publically available Source SDK 2013